 Children's Dental Day

 The COD holds Children’s Dental Day twice a year.
-The first Friday in February has been designated by the American Dental Association’s Give Kids A Smile day (GKAS) at which time thousands of dental institutions and offices set aside time and resources to treat underserved children.
+The first Friday in February has been designated by the American Dental Association’s Give Kids A Smile Day (GKAS) at which time thousands of dental institutions and offices set aside time and resources to treat underserved children.
 GKAS was started in 2003 with sponsorship provided by the ADA, Henry Schein, Proctor and Gamble and DEXIS.
 Since 2003, over 4.4 million children nationwide have received care from over a half million volunteers.
-The COD has hosted Dental Day since the fall of 2001 is very proud to be part of such a successful national program.
+The COD has hosted Dental Day since the fall of 2001 is proud to be part of such a successful national program.

 For the February program, children from all over eastern Nebraska are identified, screened and come to the college for a full day.
 The COD provides transportation for some of the larger communities and in other cases a local agency provides transportation or the families bring the children.
 About 200 children are scheduled for procedures ranging from cleaning to restorations, extractions, pulpotomies, stainless steel crowns and even root canal therapy for some of the older children.
 Emergency care is provided and patient education is always emphasized.
-Besides clinical dental procedures, the children are able to take part in educational games and activities deigned to increase their awareness of oral health and the importance of taking care of their teeth while they are young.
+Besides clinical dental procedures, the children are able to take part in educational games and activities designed to increase their awareness of oral health and the importance of taking care of their teeth while they are young.

 Since inception, the COD has treated over 4,500 children and provided services valued at over $2M to low income and underserved children in Nebraska.